ArgMap

 def plot_umap_diagnostic(embeddings, diagnostic_type='pca', topics=None, ax=None, **kwargs):

-= kwargs | {'n_components': 2}
+args = kwargs | {'n_components': 2}

-args = UMAP(**args).fit(embeddings)
+mapper = UMAP(**args).fit(embeddings)

-mapper # labels = np.array(topics) if topics is not None else None
+# labels = np.array(topics) if topics is not None else None

 # umap.plot.connectivity(mapper, ax=ax, show_points=True, labels=labels)